 This webpage explores the law relating to organ and tissue donation from deceased donors.
-Donation by living donors is not discussed here, however further information about living donation is available at from the National Health and Medical Research Council or the DonateLife Network, the lead Australian Government body for organ and tissue donation.
+Donation by living donors is not discussed here, however further information about living donation is available at from the National Health and Medical Research Council or the DonateLife Network, the lead Australian Government authority for organ and tissue donation.

-In Australia organ and tissue donation is governed by the Human Tissue Act in each Australian State and Territory.
-These Acts are very similar in each jurisdiction.
+In Australia organ and tissue donation is governed by the ‘Human Tissue Act’ in each Australian State and Territory:

 Organ and tissue donation is also governed by guidelines issued by the Natonal Health and Medical Research Council (NHMRC) which outline ethical standards for donation, and their implications for clinical practice.
 Two guidelines of particular relevance to deceased donation are:

 - Organ and tissue donation after death, for transplantation: guidelines for ethical practice for health professionals (‘Ethical practice guidelines’).
 These guidelines outline the processes for donation, and ethical principles for health professionals involved in donation after death.